Mystic0802/OnTheRun/docs/notes.md

 - Phone UI
 - Main Screen UI
+    - Individual rounds UI (Cashbuilder, Head to Head & Final Chase)
 - Admin UI

 ## Backend

-Node is the server runtime.
-Express for routing and static/dynamic serving.
+Blazor server application utilises SignalR for server-to-client communication (websockets!!).

 Admin port/subdomain that is seperate from the phone URL.

-Develop with the intention of running one game at a time, therefore we don't need a multi-game system using a code.
+Develop with the intention of running multiple games at a time.

 # Rulesets